 The presentation of the monarchy in Spain is accurate.
 Spain is indeed a parliamentary democracy with the King assuming a ceremonial role with nominal power.
 The monarchy has indeed continued to unite Spain as a nation, as Ramon Gilcaseres, Spain’s ambassador to the United States suggests: “The monarchy has played a very important role, and still plays an important role, in Spain.
 The monarchy got us out of dictatorship, gave us stability.
 People know that and recognize themselves in the king and queen”.
 In addition, the monarchy has indeed had strong ties with Roman Catholicism, with the current king, King Felipe being Catholic, and the fact that first monarchs of Spain, King Ferdinand II and Queen Isabella I, whose wedlock led to the unification of Spain, were titled the “Catholic King and Queen” by the then pope, for their efforts for the Roman Catholic faith.

 However, of course the characters of Prince Julian and his dying father, the King, in Origin, are fictional, as is the fact that the current monarch of Spain is secretly looking to abolish monarchy in Spain.
-The character of Prince Julian may be based on that of the current Spanish king, King Felipe VI in the sense that King Felipe was the only son of the former Spanish king, Juan Carlos (Prince Julian is the only heir to the throne in Origin).
+The character of Prince Julian may be based on that of the current Spanish king, King Felipe VI, in the sense that King Felipe was the only son of the former Spanish king, Juan Carlos (Prince Julian is the only heir to the throne in Origin).
 Also, there is striking similarity in King Felipe’s and Prince Julian’s story of romance – both defied traditional expectations and married a commoner, instead of a princess bride.

 The description of Spain’s history with the “ruthless, violent, and uncompromising” (O, XXXVII, 169) dictator, Francisco Franco, is also accurate.
 Franco was indeed an unyielding leader who led a brutal dictatorship in Spain from 1939 until his death in 1975.
-The “victor” symbol consisting of six letters spelling out the word “victor”, depicted in Origin as “the symbol of Franco” (O, XXXVII, 169) is also factual, however, in addition to its significance as an emblem for the Spanish dictator, the novel glosses ver a second connotation of the symbol: the victor symbol is also used as a sign to commemorate students who have received the degree of doctorate in some Latin American and Spanish universities.
+The “victor” symbol consisting of six letters spelling out the word “victor”, depicted in Origin as “the symbol of Franco” (O, XXXVII, 169) is also factual, however, in addition to its significance as an emblem for the Spanish dictator, the novel glosses over a second use of the symbol: the victor symbol is also used as a sign to commemorate students who have received the degree of doctorate in some Latin American and Spanish universities.

 There is a plethora of other ostensible facts that Brown presents in Origin, a detailed analysis of each being impossible within the constraints of this paper.
 However, the following paragraphs presents a quick fact check of some randomly chosen details in the novel, presented in a “statement: verdict” format where the statement is the factual claim in the novel and the verdict the veracity of the statement in relation to real life.